carla-simulator/carla/README.md

 license terms.

 CARLA uses free automotive materials from Epic Games.
-For compiling CARLA, these materials must be dowloanded from the UE4 marketplace and manually linked in CARLA following the instructions provided in the documentation.
+For compiling CARLA, these materials must be downloaded from the UE4 marketplace and manually linked in CARLA following the instructions provided in the documentation.

 CARLA uses pedestrians created with Adobe Fuse, which is a free tool for that